 The large pieces we use for Rome at War games to represent legions, phalanxes and barbarian war bands just happen to fit in the hexes on the Naval Tactical Map used in Great War at Sea games (there’s not a lot of space left over, but they do just barely fit).
-They give a nice, large canvas to decorate with lovely airship artwork, much more detailed than what we can fit on our standard naval game playing pieces.
+They give a nice, large canvas to decorate with lovely airship artwork.

-Nice as they look, the pieces add a lot more to game play beyond just the sheer fun of playing with them as they bring additional capabilities to the airships (much of which will become standard in Mediterranean: Ultimate Edition and subsequent Great War at Sea games).
+Nice as they look, the pieces add a lot more to game play beyond just the sheer fun of playing with them as they bring additional capabilities to the airships (much of which will become standard in The Wine-Dark Sea and subsequent Great War at Sea games).
 The earliest iterations of Great War at Sea gave airships very little to do except scout; Great War at Sea is first and foremost a battleship game and I kept that firmly in mind.

 There’s also a wide variety of airships.
 Most of the new pieces included in Zeppelins are zeppelins, understandably so given Imperial Germany’s lead in airship development.
 There are both Navy and Army zeppelins; the Army eventually gave up on lighter-than-air flight and transferred their airships to the Navy.
 Of the 88 super-sized airship pieces in the Zeppelins set, 52 of them are from the Imperial German Navy and five more belong to the Army.